 - 50% to 100% of Medicare Part A deductible

 - 100% of Medicare Part B excess charges

 The percentage of coverage for each of the covered costs varies depending upon which supplemental Medigap plan you choose, so it is important that you compare a variety of Medicare supplement insurance quotes before making a selection.

 How to Qualify for Medicare Supplement Plans

-If you live in the U.S. and are a citizen, you will automatically qualify for Medicare when you turn 65.
-At that time, you will have a six month “open enrollment” window in which you can enroll in any Medigap plan of your choosing, without having to go through an application or underwriting process.
+If you live in the US and are a citizen, you will automatically qualify for Medicare when you turn 65.
+At that time, you will have a six-month open enrollment window during which you can enroll in any Medigap plan of your choosing, without having to go through an application or underwriting process.

 To supplement your Medicare plan with additional coverage outside of your open enrollment period (for example, if you qualify for Medicare due to a disability), you will need to have Medicare Part A and Part B in place, and you will need to go through an application process to qualify.

-Which Medicare Supplemental Health Insurance Plan Is Right for You?
+Which Medicare Supplemental Insurance Plan Is Right for You?

 How do you go about deciding whether one of Medigap plans makes sense for you?
-How can you compare Medicare supplement plan quotes?
+How can you compare Medicare supplement insurance quotes?